Being eccentric and creative

 Burton has commented on the importance of inner drive: “The tricky thing about being in the entertainment industry is that basically no matter how much money is involved, how good the life is, the thing that still compels you is that thing inside.”

-[From much longer section in the book.
+[Above text is from much longer section in my book - see About the book.
 Photos added for this site - not included in book.]